zywhy9/zywhy9.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

+I am an incoming postdoctoral associate in biostatistics in Dr. Bhramar Mukherjee's lab at Yale University.

-I am a fifth-year PhD student in Statistics at the University of Waterloo, supervised by Prof. [Audrey Béliveau](https://uwaterloo.ca/scholar/a2belive/home) and Prof. [Martin Lysy](https://uwaterloo.ca/statistics-and-actuarial-science/people-profiles/martin-lysy).
+I recently graduated from the University of Waterloo for my Ph.D. in Statistics, supervised by Dr. [Audrey Béliveau](https://uwaterloo.ca/scholar/a2belive/home) and Dr. [Martin Lysy](https://uwaterloo.ca/statistics-and-actuarial-science/people-profiles/martin-lysy).

 My research is mainly concerned with Bayesian hierarchical modeling and is motivated by applications in a variety of fields.
-Currently, I am working on capture-recapture methods and population size estimation.
+During my Ph.D. study, I was working on capture-recapture methods and population size estimation.
 Moreover, I am also interested in various topics in Bayesian methods.
 I am still learning more and more new areas of statistics and biostatistics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}} (Updated 2024/6/22).